Azure/autorest.csharp/docs/mgmt/readme.md

 - /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{name}
 ```

-This configuration will mark the availability set request paths as a non-resource.
-The operations of non-resources will append to their corresponding parent.
+This configuration marks the availability set request paths as a non-resource, therefore the operations of non-resources append to their corresponding parent.

 ### Change parent of request paths

-By default, the generator will automatically find the parent of a request path, and append the operations of a non-resource to their corresponding parents.
+By default, the generator automatically finds the parent of a request path, and append the operations of a non-resource to their corresponding parents.

 You can manually assign the parent of an operation using the configuration `request-path-to-parent` which is a dictionary from the request path of you want to change, to the request path you want to be the new parent.